strongloop-archive/strong-gateway-demo/README.md

 └── nodefly-register@0.3.3
 ```

->Check your library versions by running `slc -v` or update them by running `slc
+>Check your versions by running `slc -v` or update them by running `npm install -g strongloop`.
-update`.

 ### Obtain a StrongLoop license